rweigel/phys305/flux.md

 ## Surface Currents

-**This section on surface currents can be skipped.
-We will revisit it in Chapter 5.**

 When working with current flowing on a surface, we will need to use the current densities $\mathbf{K}$ and $\mathbf{J}$, respectively.

 Surface currents are described and used in Chapter 5.1 of Griffiths.